The Beginning of a New Era in Technology: Blockchain Traceability

 Engineers who managed projects for conventional traceability applications had to follow the rules imposed by authorities, regulations, and standards for years.
 To generate a traceable system, high-cost servers, fast networks, and specially developed software for data sharing with stakeholders were developed.
 The systems that emerged as a result of these efforts were not very easy to operate and manage, with high operating costs and ungainly systems.

 Even though it seemed possible to achieve the job with conventional client-server technology, this was expensive, difficult to operate, inefficient, and boring.
-But blockchain removed all the challenges, allowing a product to be traced throughout its lifecycle.
-The only thing that needs to be done is to access the data of all raw materials, which is used during the production, from the blockchain and associate this data with a single key that represents the product and transfer the key to the “blockchain”.
+But blockchain technology removed all the challenges, allowing a product to be traced throughout its lifecycle.
+The only thing that needs to be done is to access the data of all raw materials, which is used during the production, from the blockchain technology and associate this data with a single key that represents the product and transfer the key to the “blockchain traceability”.
 There are no servers, no authority, no security, but there is transparency.

 You are confused, aren’t you?
-I can hear that you are considering and want to discuss how to secure your data with Blockchain, how it will comply with the rules imposed by the authorities, and your company’s internal security procedures.
+I can hear that you are considering and want to discuss how to secure your data with Blockchain traceability, how it will comply with the rules imposed by the authorities, and your company’s internal security procedures.
 It’s not surprising.
 Everyone I’ve talked to about this issue, at first, disagrees and gets defensive with these arguments.

 An Entertaining Example